Mario Falcone (DC Comics)

 Mario Falcone is a fictional character appearing in American comic books published by DC Comics.
 He is the son of Gotham City mob boss Carmine Falcone, the brother of Alberto Falcone and Sofia Falcone, and the uncle of Kitrina Falcone.

-The character appeared on the third season of Gotham portrayed by James Carpinello, while another version appeared in the third season of the Arrowverse series Batwoman portrayed by Marcio Barauna.
+Mario Falcone appears in the third season of Gotham, portrayed by James Carpinello.
+The character also appeared in the third season of the Arrowverse series Batwoman, portrayed by Marcio Barauna.

 Publication history

 Mario Falcone first appeared in Batman: Dark Victory #1 and was created by Jeph Loeb and Tim Sale.